 Read our full Lookout Security & Antivirus review.

-Like Avast, McAfee offers a ton of features, and a free version full of ads and upsell suggestions.
-The malware protection is decent, and a useful "Guest" feature lets other people safely use your phone for a short time.
+Like Avast, McAfee offers a ton of useful features, but its free version is also full of ads and upsell suggestions.
+The malware protection is decent, if not fantastic, and a useful "Guest" feature lets other people safely use your phone for a short time.